ReceiptManager/receipt-manager-app/README.md

 - fast and easy receipt parser using OCR
 - store receipts permanently in a SQL database
 - minimal design
-- no third party apps
+- no other services required

 ---

 ## Getting started

+### For developers
 First, import the project in Android Studio.
 After, you have to install the flutter plugins.
 Now, you can build the flutter application using the android studio app.

 1. Import project in android studio (and install the flutter plugin)
 2. Go to Build/Flutter/Build APK
 3. Install the application

+### For consumers
+Install the precompiled binaries at the release page.

 Now, you can insert, add and store receipts permanently.
 If you like to parse the receipt using OCR, you have to do the following.